 top of page

 Westwood U is an ecosystem of lifelong faith formation at Westwood.
-The approach re-thinks how faith is taught as part of a community of believers.
-Our goal is to order to connect to our faith with greater relevance in context of a complicated world.
+The approach rethinks how faith is taught as part of a community of believers.
+Our goal is to connect to our faith with greater relevance in the context of a complicated world.

 Westwood U starts at confirmation and continues through every generation, moving learners of all ages from education towards transformation.